FAA Part 107 Prep Course Hosted by Robert & Kathy Norwood

 Time permitting, we will also photograph the beautiful Palisades and tour the Vietnam War Memorial.

-After dinner, we will visit the Wild Rivers Scenic Area for some edgy photographs (pun intended) and stay up late for some night sky photography with the help of Alison Carlino.
+After dinner, we will visit the Wild Rivers Scenic Area for some edgy photographs (pun intended).

 Then, it is off to downtown Taos for lunch and a walking tour for photographs of its beautiful architecture.
 We will also take a short drive to the Rio Grand Gorge Bridge and visit the historic San Francisco De Asis Church.

 Once on the train, you can make your way to the open air car and photograph from either side of the train.
 You will enjoy listening to the docents explain the history and the stories of the landscapes.
-The train arrives in Osier, CO where you will enjoy a wonderful lunch with all the trimmings plus dessert, before you board the train to make the return trip.
+The train arrives in Osier, CO where you will enjoy a wonderful lunch with all the trimmings plus dessert, before you board the train to complete the trip to Chama.
+After arriving in Chama, we will board a bus which will take us back to Antonito.

 This is such a wonderful experience and will be fun for the entire family.